How to Become a Notary in Alabama

 How long is a notary public's commission term in Alabama?

-The term of office for an Alabama notary public is four years commencing with the date specified in the notary public commission.
-However, a notary’s commission may be rendered void:
+The term of office for an Alabama notary public is four years.

 Is notary training or an exam required to become a notary or to renew a notary commission in Alabama?